karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 Date: Sun, 05 Jun 2022 17:21:50 GMT
 ```

-- And if you try to resolve it form a client from outside the VNET, it will response the public IP address, also bear in mind that if you try to call the app from outside the VNET it won't work.
+- And if you try to resolve it form a client from outside the VNET, it will response the public IP address, but bear in mind that if you try to invoke the app from outside the VNET it will thrown an error.

 ```bash
 $ nslookup dns-resolver-test.azurewebsites.net